WebAssembly/component-model/design/mvp/Async.md

 The [Stream State] and [Future State] sections describe the runtime state maintained for streams and futures by the Canonical ABI.

+### Stream Readiness

+When passed a non-zero-length buffer, the `stream.read` and `stream.write` built-ins are "completion-based" (in the style of, e.g., [Overlapped I/O] or [`io_uring`]) in that they complete only once one or more values have been copied to or from the memory buffer passed in at the start of the operation.
+In a Component Model context, completion-based I/O avoids intermediate copies and enables a greater degree of concurrency in a number of cases and thus language producer toolchains should attempt to pass non-zero-length buffers whenever possible.

+Given completion-based `stream.{read,write}` built-ins, "readiness-based" APIs (in the style of, e.g., [`select`] or [`epoll`] used in combination with [`O_NONBLOCK`]) can be implemented by passing an intermediate non-zero-length memory buffer to `stream.{read,write}` and signalling "readiness" once the operation completes.
+However, this approach incurs extra copying overhead.
+To avoid this overhead in a best-effort mannner, `stream.{read,write}` allow the buffer length to also be zero in which case "completion" of the operation is allowed (but not required) to wait to complete until the other end is "ready" for the next non-zero-length `stream.{read,write}` to complete without blocking.
+As the "but not required" caveat suggests, after a zero-length `stream.{read,write}` completes, there is no guarantee that the next call won't block (due to any number of practical externalities or because readiness was simply not possible to implement with a given an underlying host API).

+As an example, to implement `select()` and non-blocking `write()` in [wasi-libc], the following implementation strategy could be used (and a symmetric scheme could be used for `read()`):
+* The libc-internal file descriptor table tracks whether there is currently a pending write or whether a previous zero-length write has completed, both initially false.
+* When `select()`ing a non-blocking file descriptor for writing, a zero-length write is started if there is no write already pending and then the stream is [waited](#waiting) upon along with all the other `select()` arguments.
+* If a pending write completes, `select()` updates the file descriptor to record this fact and then indicates to the `select()` caller that this file descriptor is ready.
+* When `write()` is called in non-blocking mode:
+  * If there is already a pending `stream.write` for this file descriptor, `write()` immediately returns `EWOULDBLOCK`.
+  * Otherwise, `stream.write` is called, forwarding the buffer that was passed to `write()`.
+    * If `stream.write` returns that it successfully copied some bytes without blocking, then `write()` returns success.
+This is the fast path that we hope hits most of the time.
+    * Otherwise, if `stream.write` blocks:
+      * `stream.cancel-write` is called to halt the async `stream.write` and regain ownership of the `write()`-caller's buffer.
+      * The contents of the `write()`-caller's buffer are copied to a wasi-libc-internal buffer and a new `stream.write` is issued for this buffer (which will likely return that it blocked and proceed in the background).
+      * `write()` returns success to the caller (similar to how the kernel signals success even though the bytes have just been copied to a kernel-internal buffer).
+* `fsync()` and `close()` wait for any pending non-zero-length write to complete.

+TODO: describe component-to-component

 ### Waiting